-The Heritage 2020 Framework is ‘owned’ by the Historic Environment Forum (HEF) on behalf of the sector, and is managed via a HEF sub-committee.
+The Heritage 2020 Framework was a product of the Historic Environment Forum (HEF) on behalf of the historic environment sector.
+Its delivery was overseen by a HEF sub-committee.

 Mike Brown – Chair, Capacity Building group (Institute of Historic Building Conservation)

-Carol Pyrah – Chair, Constructive Conservation and Sustainable Management group (Historic England)
+Matthew McKeague – Chair, Constructive Conservation and Sustainable Management group (Architectural Heritage Fund)

 Jonathan Thompson – Vice Chair, Constructive Conservation and Sustainable Management group (Country Land and Business Association)

 Joseph Elders – Chair, Discovery Identification and Understanding group (Church of England)

 Gary Grubb – Vice Chair, Discovery Identification and Understanding group (Arts and Humanities Research Council)

 Ingrid Samuel – Chair, Helping Things to Happen group (National Trust)

 Lizzie Glithero-West – Vice Chair, Helping Things to Happen group (The Heritage Alliance)

 Marie Millward – Chair, Public Engagement group (IVE)